-OK, so if newsletters are more about personal communication then sales, then what is the purpose of them at all (if you run a business)?
+OK, so if newsletters are more about personal communication than sales, then what is the purpose of them at all (if you run a business)?

 What to write in your newsletters?

 - Opinion/ commentary – comment on recent events related to the theme of your newsletter.
-E.g. are you writing about SEO and marketing?
+For example, are you writing about SEO and marketing?
 You could e.g. comment on how the coronavirus pandemic affected SEM.
 Make sure to write your opinions, not just regurgitate the opinions of others.